alexandreborges/malwoverview/README.md

       * Execute: . ./.bash_profile

-If you are installing Malwoverview on Windows, you must execute the following commands:
+If you are installing Malwoverview on Windows, you must execute the following commands AFTER installing Malwoverview:

       * python -m pip uninstall python-magic
       * python -m pip install python-magic-bin